ponylang/pony-tutorial/docs/capabilities/reference-capabilities.md

 String tag // A string tag
 ```

-__What does it mean when a type doesn't specify a capability?__ It means you are using the _default_ capability for that type, which is defined along with the type.
+__What does it mean when a type doesn't specify a reference capability?__ It means you are using the _default_ reference capability for that type, which is defined along with the type.
 Here's an example from the standard library:

 ```pony
 class String val
 ```

-When we use a `String` we usually mean a string value, so we make `val` the default capability for `String`.
+When we use a `String` we usually mean a string value, so we make `val` the default reference capability for `String`.

-__So do I have to specify a capability when I define a type?__ Only if you want to.
+__So do I have to specify a reference capability when I define a type?__ Only if you want to.
 There are sensible defaults that most types will use.
 These are `ref` for classes, `val` for primitives and `tag` for actors.